jonnyweatherly/aajonusnet/md/QNA/Q&A Of November 13, 2005.md

 Q: If your body needs it.

-A: Pardon?

-Q: If your body needs it.

 A: And I don't know anybody who doesn't need it.

 Q: Can't you contaminate others, though?